WooMinecraft/WooMinecraft/README.md

 Leveraging the power of a WordPress plugin, WooCommerce, and Bukkit's API, this amazing plugin was made.
 Unfortunately though I was unable to get the pom.xml setup with Eclipse, maybe someone would be willing enough to make a pull request to the development branch, hint hint...

-> I will not be providing mirrors, only official releases will be here for now.
-Do not download an imitation anywhere else, you have been warned.

 Please Contribute
 -------------